What does a typical workday involve?

 How is the outpatient ambulatory care experience structured?

 Our outpatient experience is designed to prepare residents for careers in both general internal medicine and ambulatory aspects of specialty practice.
 Faculty preceptors are assigned to each resident and patient continuity is stressed throughout the three-year experience.
-The outpatient clinic responsibilities maintain priority over all other patient care responsibilities.
-Coverage is provided during scheduled clinic sessions to allow for uninterrupted time with patients and preceptors.
+Clinics are scheduled in one-week blocks (every 5th week).

 The Residency Program in Internal Medicine is one that provides exceptional opportunity to cultivate strong clinical skills, develop patient relationships, and interact with faculty and other residents and health care professionals.